kacikopf/RIOT-Fitness/README.md

 # RIOT Fitness

-This repository contains all of the files and code for the website RIOT Fitness.
+This repository contains the files and code for the website RIOT Fitness.
 It is fully responsive at mobile, tablet and web viewports.

-Not all of the buttons are active as it is still a prototype website.
+Not all the buttons are active as it is still a prototype website.
+This site contains pages for Home, About, Events & Classes, Membership, and Contact.